 Image: EA UCT (University of Cape Town)

-Groups thrive when they’re led by committed, talented, and hardworking organisers.
-If they’re not handed off to enthusiastic and competent people when organisers leave, the group may become less active or go entirely defunct.
+Groups thrive when they’re led by committed, talented, and hardworking organizers.
+If they’re not handed off to enthusiastic and competent people when organizers leave, the group may become less active or go entirely defunct.
 Succession problems are a frequent killer of good groups.

 Long before you are in a position to decide on a successor, you can take steps to ensure you have a large pool of candidates to choose from when the time comes.
 University students should focus on recruiting first-year students so your members don’t all graduate at the same time.
 Let promising younger students take over responsibilities gradually in order to give them more leadership experience and get a better understanding of their fit for group leadership.
-EA Cambridge has formalised this process into a Mentorship Program.
+You can also mentor someone to become your successor.